Createdd/Writing/2018/articles/MLIntroP3.md

 ---

-This wraps up the second part.
-In the next one, support vector machines and unsupervised learning will be described.
+This wraps up the third part.
+In the next one, anomaly detection, recommender systems and scaling issues will be described.
 Stay tuned!

 ---